-Brief Description of Portfolio Company Portfolio Company NCM Demolition and Remediation LP NCM Demolition and Remediation LP, founded in 1980 and headquartered in Brea, CA, NCM is the United States' largest one-stop provider of demolition and environmental remediation services including demolition, asset & scrap recovery, abatement of asbestos, lead, and mold, and disaster response.
+Portfolio Company Brief Description of Portfolio Company NCM Demolition and Remediation LP NCM Demolition and Remediation LP, founded in 1980 and headquartered in Brea, CA, NCM is the United States' largest one-stop provider of demolition and environmental remediation services including demolition, asset & scrap recovery, abatement of asbestos, lead, and mold, and disaster response.
 The Company operates 18 branches nationwide, with 1,270 skilled employees, strategically located to allow NCM to serve any project within the United States.
 Physicians Care Alliance LLC Physicians Care Alliance LLC, founded in 1990 and based in Scottsdale, AZ, is a leading clinical skin care business which develops professional chemical peels and topicals.
 The Company sells products domestically and internationally to skin-care professionals that have become accredited through its educational seminars.
 PCA's unique sales model and high efficacy products facilitated strong growth through the recession with a consumer set comprised mainly of customers with high attachment rates to skin care products that are recommended by physicians.
 PCA uses only FDA approved ingredients and OTC approved manufacturers to ensure the quality of their products.
 Prestige Industries LLC Presitge Industries LLC is the largest provider of premium commercial laundry services to the hospitality industry in the New York Tri-State area, operating a network of 3 strategically located laundry facilities.
 The Company offers its customers a full suite of laundry services including: (i) terry & linen, (ii) food & beverage, (iii) valet services, (iv) garment cleaning and (v) laundry management.
 Prince Mineral Holdings Corp.
 Prince Mineral Holding Corporation is a leading global value-added distributor of specialty mineral products and niche industrial additives.
 Prince Minerals sources, processes and distributes its products for use in brick, glass, agriculture, foundry, refractory and steel, oil and gas and coal end markets.
-The Company functions as a valueadded processing intermediary.
-RCS Management Corporation & Specialized RCS Management Corporation and SMS Holdings, Inc., collectively (the "Company") service over 1,750 facilities Medical Services, Inc. in 40 states on a combined basis.
-The Company's core products and service offerings include (i) respiratory equipment rental; (ii) oxygen delivery; (iii) sale of disposable respiratory supplies; (iv) clinical; and (v)

-financial and billing consulting services.
+The Company functions as a value- DCS Management Corporation & Specialized added processing intermediary.
+RCS Management Corporation and SMS Holdings, Inc., RCS Management Corporation & Specialized Medical Services, Inc. collectively (the "Company") service over 1,750 facilities in 40 states on a combined basis.
+The Company's core in 40 states on a combined basis.
+The Company's core products and service offerings include (i) respiratory equipment rental; (ii) oxygen delivery; (iii) sale of disposable respiratory supplies; (iv) clinical; and (v) CHADDAGDIE TEADHAIDIN AUDDHEA, LINTUURAL, AUCLINI financial and billing consulting services.